ryanls/IO-Reading-Group/README.md

     The file naming convention should be "[DATE IN MM-DD-YYYY]_[PRESENTER LAST NAME]" format.
 * **presentation_schedule** : excel file containing a list of dates, papers presented and discussants

-    The meeting schedule is available in the following google doc:
+The meeting schedule is available in the following google docs:

     Spring 2020:
     https://docs.google.com/spreadsheets/d/1zTseHXpzPUGX8Xz7jVfq_rlE727JJV-lOXDQkzOHZ6E/edit#gid=0